 What is Minimal Asset Process?

 The best way to describe a MAP is a debt management solution focused on those with low income and minimal assets.
 Individuals eligible for a MAP will make a one-off £90 payment and after six months their debts are written off with no additional payments required.
 Those who qualify for a MAP are generally:

 - In receipt of benefits – for at least six months

 - OR have no surplus income

-This type of arrangement is only available for debts of between £1500 and £17,000 where assets are no more than £2000 (excluding a vehicle).
+Minimal asset process is only available for debts of between £1500 and £17,000 where assets are no more than £2000 (excluding a vehicle).
 Any vehicle should not be worth more than £3000 and no single asset worth over £1000.
-Those who qualify for a MAP, where their income situation does not change over the six-month period, will see their debts written off.
+Those who qualify, where their income situation does not change over the six-month period, will see their debts written off.

 As we touched on above, the criteria with regards to a MAP are relatively tight and focused on a specific group of individuals.
-For example, in order to apply for a MAP you need to fulfil the following conditions:-
+For example, in order to apply you need to fulfil the following conditions:

 - A minimum debt of £1500